-If your phone is freezing on a regular basis, you should update your applications via the App Store.
+If your phone is freezing on a regular basis, you should update your applications via the App Store or try updating to the latest version of iOS.
 If updating your iPhone doesn’t help, you’ll need to look into other potential solutions.

 We recommend reseting all of your iPhone’s settings in the Settings app.
 This will cause your iPhone to forget known Wi-Fi passwords so make sure you have those handy before you take the steps below.

 Here’s how you reset your iPhone 6s or iPhone 6s Plus’ settings: